Date created: Oct 12, 2022 • Last updated: Oct 12, 2022

 Start tracking your Goal Conversions data

 Use Klipfolio PowerMetrics, our free analytics tool, to monitor your data.
-Start tracking your Goal Conversions instantly.
+Choose one of the following available services to start tracking your Goal Conversions instantly.

 In marketing, goals are predetermined user actions that bring value to the business, the customer, or both.
 When these goals are performed by a user during a session, the goals are marked complete.
 The act of completing a marketing goal is known as a Goal Conversion.